lgtm-migrator/cloud-security-xsuaa-integration/samples/java-security-x509/provider-x509/README.md

 More information about registering service in Service manager can be found [here](https://wiki.wdf.sap.corp/wiki/display/PFS/How+to+register+a+subaccount-scoped+service+broker)

-Proceed with consumer application setup follow steps in the [read me](../consumer-x509/README.md)
+Proceed with consumer application setup by following steps in the [consumer-x509 readme](../consumer-x509/README.md)

 ## Clean-Up
 Finally, delete your application and your service instances using the following commands: